 - Performance metrics for automatic algorithm parameter selection

 - Fault simulation and VLSI test

 - Multi-domain simulation for catastrophic system analysis

 Interested in Joining Simlab as a researcher?

 - Simlab team members are funded through The National Science Foundation.
 Undergraduates are funded under the Research For Undergraduate Experience grant under Dr. Karen Panetta and graduate researchers are funded through the NSF and Industry Fellowships.

 - Undergraduate Applicants must be enrolled in an electrical engineering, computer engineering or mechanical engineering program.
 Students must have at least 1 course in digital electronics.

-- Graduate Applicants must be a U. S. Citizen and have a B.S. degree from an accredited engineering program.
+- Graduate Applicants must have a B.S. degree from an accredited engineering program.

 - Experience with Matlab, RFID technology, Signal processing, VHDL, Verilog, C/C++ programming, VLSI Design and simulation are preferred.
 Excellent communication skills, written and oral are absolutely required.